Azure-Samples/active-directory-dotnetcore-daemon-certificate-credential/README.md

 ##### Associate the certificate credentials with the Azure AD Application

-To associate the certificate credential with the  TodoListDaemon app object in Azure AD, you'll need to edit the application manifest.
+To associate the certificate credential with the  `TodoListDaemon` app object in Azure AD, you'll need to edit the application manifest.
 In the Azure portal app registrations for the  click on **Manifest**.
 An editor opens enabling you to edit the manifest.
 You need to replace the value of the `keyCredentials` property (that is `[]` if you don't have any certificate credentials yet), with the content of the keyCredential.txt file

 To do this replacement in the manifest, you have two options:

-- Option 1: Edit the manifest in place by clicking **Edit**, replacing the keyCredentials value, and then clicking **Save**.
+- Option 1: Edit the manifest in place by clicking **Edit**, replacing the `keyCredentials` value, and then clicking **Save**.
   > Note that if you refresh the web page, the key is displayed with different properties than what you have input.
-In particular, you can now see the endDate, and stateDate, and the vlaue is shown as null.
+In particular, you can now see the endDate, and stateDate, and the value is shown as null.
 This is normal.

 - Option 2: **Download** the manifest to your computer, edit it with your favorite text editor, save a copy of it, and **Upload** this copy.
 You might want to choose this option if you want to keep track of the history of the manifest.